The unveiling of The Great War Remembrance Monument in the Green Park, Ballina, took place on Saturday, June 20th, 2015.

 Let those who come after see to it that their names are not forgotten

-The names of the soldiers from Ballina engraved on Ballina Great War 1914-1919 Monument are as follows:
+The names of the soldiers from Ballina engraved on the Ballina Great War 1914-1919 Monument are as follows:

 Pte.
 John Anderson, Hill Street, Ballina